AdobeXD/plugin-samples/reference/scenegraph.md

 with children.
 Its visual appearance is determined by generating a path via a nondestructive boolean operation on all its children's paths.

+It is not currently possible for plugins to *create* a new BooleanGroup node, aside from using [commands.duplicate](commands.md#module_commands.duplicate) to clone existing BooleanGroups.

 * [BooleanGroup](#BooleanGroup)
     * [.pathOp](#BooleanGroup+pathOp) : <code>string</code>